kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/01-server-side/05-install-express.md

 ## Eslint error
 * We get this parsing error: `The keyword 'const' is reserved`
-* We need to update our eslintrc file to include es6
+* We need to update our `.eslintrc` file to include es6
 * Update our `.eslintrc` inside our root app folder

 `/.eslintrc`